 Most importantly, Mitt Romney is a household name in America, for obvious reasons (and just as a side note, “Ben Sasse” is not).
 The Republican party nominated him for President once already — has their voting base really changed that much since 2012?
 It may sound a lot like pie-in-the-sky, but if enough Republicans eventually tire of the chaos and aimlessness of the current White House, they may feel that their nominating Romney would constitute a return to some semblance of normalcy.
 There is little doubt in my mind that the business wing of the Republican coalition would support a Romney bid against the President, should Romney choose to seek it.
 And if four solid years of investigations, scandals, and overall incompetence can manage to depress the turnout of the “Lock Her Up” contingent, Romney could perhaps have a serious shot at dethroning the Mad King.

-Finally, depending on the severity of the upcoming bloodmath a la the ‘18 midterms, Romney could potentially make the case that Trump is serving to energize the opposition, and has thus become a liability; both to the party’s congressional majorities, and to their continued holding of the Executive branch.
-In short, there’s a lot that can happen between now and 2020, and depending on how the cards fall over the next 3 years, I genuinely believe it may be plausible for Mitt to launch a legitimate bid for the Grand Old Party’s nomination.
+Finally, depending on the severity of the upcoming bloodbath a la the 2018 midterms, Romney could potentially make the case that Trump is serving to energize the opposition, and has thus become a liability — both to their congressional majorities, and to their continued peopling of our Executive branch.
+In short, many things could change between today and 2020, and depending where the chips fall in the 3 years yet to come, I think it may be plausible that Mitt Romney could dethrone Donald Trump.

-In summary, then: Help us, Romney-Wan Kenobi… you might be our only hope.
+In summary: Help us, Romney-Wan Kenobi… you might be our only hope.